-The Good Fathers
+The Good Fathers In Fiction

 - The Dad from The Road by Cormac McCarthy.
 The father loses everything as he tries to protect his son from the worst of a post-apocalyptic world.
 Even though he is dying, he does his best in the face of constant threats of attack, exposure, and starvation.

-- Atticus Finch from To Kill a Mockingbird by Harper Lee.
+- Atticus Finch from To Kill A Mockingbird by Harper Lee.
 Atticus conducts himself with dignity as he shares important moral lessons with his children, Jem and Scout.
 The lawyer defends a black man accused of raping a white woman.
 Finch’s willingness to do what is right no matter the cost, has made him one of the most popular literary characters of all time.

 - Joseph in La Gloire de mon père by Marcel Pagnol.
 Marcel’s father, Joseph, is a hard-working strongly atheist school teacher in Marseilles.
 During a summer break, Joseph and his brother-in-law, the very theistic and Roman Catholic Uncle Jules, decide to take their respective families to the country.
 Over the course of the summer, Marcel comes to respect and admire his strong, courageous father.
 I also loved Le château de ma mere.
 Both books were love letters from a boy to his parents, to tradition, and to happy childhood memories.